ese3500/final-project-micro-music/README.md

 ### 10. Evaluation

-What is your metric for evaluating how well your product/solution solves the problem?
-Think critically on this section.
-Having a boolean metric such as “it works” is not very useful.
-This is akin to making a speaker and if it emits sound, albeit however terrible and ear wrenching, declare this a success.
-It is recommended that your project be something that you can take pride in.
-Oftentimes in interviews, you will be asked to talk about projects you have worked on.

 The metric will be the sum of the below three metrics:

 The first metric is audio visualization quality on a scale of 1-10.
 We want to make sure the audio visualization experience allows the user immerse themselves in the music in another dimension.
 While this can't be objectively, we can rank it on a scale of 1-10 based on the device playing songs that we like.
 We could also ask other people to play songs they like on the device and rank the visualization feature from 1 to 10.